swiftlang/swift-org-website/documentation/cxx-interop/status.md

 represent all of its parameter and return types in C++.
 A parameter or return type can be represented in C++ only when:

-- it is a Swift structure / class / enumeration that is defined in the same Swift module.
+- it is a supported Swift structure / class / enumeration that is defined in the same Swift module.
 - or, it is a C++ structure, class or enumeration.
 - or, it is one of the
   [supported Swift standard library types](#supported-swift-standard-library-types).